havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

             Compare whether the kills of [unitType] of [player] is [AtLeast/AtMost/Exactly] [value]

             Kills is not kill score, note the difference
-            Killing own or allied units is not counted in the Kills
+            Killing own units is not counted in the Kills

         Example